 A return to neutral means that we will not get that predictable influence from El Niño or La Niña, but the atmosphere is certainly capable of wild swings without a push from either influence.
 Basically, ENSO-neutral means that the job of seasonal forecasters gets a bit tougher.

 The snow was melting, along with the pavements

-The wild swing to high temperatures meant that in the USA the snow was melting, along with the pavements during the hottest summer on many records.
+The wild swing to high temperatures has Australia sizzling (literally with the bush fires) in record heat and meant that last summer in the USA, the snow was melting, along with the pavements during the hottest days on many records.
 An experimental weather service forecast projected that nearly 100 local records would be broken in Texas, Oklahoma, parts of the Midwest and a large swath of the East Coast during the heatwave of July 2019.

 Meanwhile, the Mexican city of Guadalajara was blasted by a summer hailstorm that dropped up to three feet of ice in some areas.
 Astonishing photos on 1st July from the region showed a wintry scene in the middle of summer with the city almost entirely covered with ice.
 Jalisco Governor, Enrique Alfaro Ramirez tweeted, 'Hail more than a metre high, and then we wonder if climate change exists'.

 July was the hottest month ever recorded on planet earth,